reactive-streams/reactive-streams-jvm/tck/README.md

 ```

 <a name="type-stochastic"></a>
-The `stochastic_` means that the Rule is either racy, and/or inherently hard to verify without heavy modification of the tested implementation.
+The `stochastic_` means that the Rule is impossible or infeasible to deterministically verify—
-Usually this means that this test case can yield false positives ("be green") even if for some case, the given implementation may violate the tested behaviour.
+usually this means that this test case can yield false positives ("be green") even if for some case, the given implementation may violate the tested behaviour.

 ```java
 @Test public void untested_spec106_mustConsiderSubscriptionCancelledAfterOnErrorOrOnCompleteHasBeenCalled() throws Throwable